rmtsukuru/nurfthemeta/README.md

-# nurfthemeta
+# Nurf The Meta
-Statistical and strategic data for the League of Legends NURF mode https://nurfthemeta.com
+Statistical and strategic data for the League of Legends NURF mode. https://nurfthemeta.com